jekhator/Leet-Gold/readme.md

 ## Description
 The Leet Gold Chrome Extension is an intuitive browser extension designed to enhance your problem-solving skills and productivity on LeetCode.
-Powered by the highly advanced AI model, this extension acts as a personalized coding assistant to help you navigate through coding challenges effortlessly.
+Powered by a highly advanced AI model, this extension acts as a personalized coding assistant to help you navigate through coding challenges effortlessly.

 ## Installation